 Soon I was offered trades etc and to make a long history short Electronic Obsession soon grew beyond just clearing out stuff I didn't need.
 Those original 50 records are today more than 4500.
 My own collection has grown in a similar fashion... ;)

 Electronic Obsession is run as a hobby and therefor it's also dependable on professional and personal life.
 I try to answer questions and serve orders as quick as I can but I hope for your understanding nevertheless!

-There is no physical shop and all the records are housed on shelves in our house.
+There is no physical shop and all the records are housed on shelves in my house.
 All records are stocked after their order number so please don't think I easily can dig up all records by one artist and describing them etc.

 electronically yours, jesper